Is Your Nervous System Out of Balance?

 What stands out

 • Two-minute sessions.
-The fastest protocol of any device we tested.
+The fastest protocol of any device in this comparison.

 • Built for the long haul.
 Battery rated for 30,000+ sessions — over 80 years of theoretical daily use.